 Vanderbilt is a national leader in genetic care and research.
 Our place at the forefront of discovery allows us to quickly bring research results to patient care.
 We diagnose, counsel, and treat patients with a wide range of genetic disorders, birth defects, and developmental concerns.

 For referrals and appointments at all clinics, call (615) 322-7601.

 Our general medical genetics clinic is for patients with birth defects, connective tissue disease, developmental delay, and other medical concerns, as well as diagnosed genetic syndromes.

 We also serve patients with metabolic diseases, such as PKU, biotinidase deficiency, galactosemia, and others.

 We practice in specialty areas such as clinical, biochemical, and molecular genetics.
-Our specialists also have expertise in adult onset disorders, such as certain types of cancer, Huntington disease, hypertension, and pulmonary fibrosis.
+Our specialists also have expertise in adult onset disorders, such as Huntington disease, hypertension, and pulmonary fibrosis.

-We provide inpatient consultations 24 hours a day.
+We provide emergent inpatient consultations 24 hours a day.

 Learning that you or your child may have a genetic disorder can be difficult.
 Our genetic counselors are here to help.
-They will discuss your family history with you, and can help inform you about risks of a genetic condition using lab tests and.
+They will discuss your family history with you, and can help inform you about risks of a genetic condition using lab tests.
 If a condition is diagnosed, they help you understand the disorder and provide resources.

 Every newborn in Tennessee is tested for genetic disorders.
 Children's Hospital participates in the processing of these screenings.
 Before your baby leaves the hospital, a nurse or health provider will draw a few drops of blood to test for certain genetic conditions.
 Learn about newborn screening.

 Research and education

 Exceptional faculty and leading-edge clinic and research facilities enable us to train the next generation of leaders in genetics and genomic medicine research.
 Read more about our opportunities for research, and pre- and post-doctoral training.

 Monroe Carell Jr. Children's Hospital at Vanderbilt®, and Vanderbilt Health®